Highlights of the Program

 DNV

-- Proposed repeal of GHGRP and impacts on CO₂ storage reporting for 45Q claims
+- Outlining the proposed repeal of GHGRP and its impacts on CO₂ storage reporting for 45Q claims

-- Importance of 45Q tax credits as a financial driver for US carbon storage projects
+- Highlighting the importance of 45Q tax credits as key financial drivers for US carbon storage projects

-- Interim verification requirements for 2025 and uncertainty surrounding long-term solutions
+- Addressing interim verification requirements for 2025 and uncertainty surrounding long-term solutions

-- Emerging standards such as ISO frameworks as potential alternatives for verification
+- Identifying emerging standards, such as ISO frameworks, as potential alternatives for verification

 14:55 - 15:00